Learnathon-By-Geeky-Solutions/enigma/README.md

 ## Overview

-The **AI-Powered Job Preparation Platform** is a web-based application designed to assist job seekers in Bangladesh with job preparation, interview practice, and skill evaluation.
+The **AI-Powered Job Preparation Platform** is a web-based application designed to assist jobseekers in Bangladesh with job preparation, interview practice, and skill evaluation.
 The platform integrates AI-driven features to provide personalized learning experiences, including job listings, study materials, mock interviews, and MCQ evaluations.

 ### Key Features